jasonaaronwilson/omni-archive/README.md

 contents are empty and are expected to be found in the file-system (somehow).

-For core archives, one merely needs to set size: to 0 and add "is-lite: true\n" to the header though the "ar" equivalent format *requires* that all such members are lite (and changes the magic number).
+For core archives, one merely needs to set size: to 0 and use

-TODO(jawilson): maybe add external-file-name: ?
+external-file-name: for a member instead of file-name:.
+Simple, right?

 # Discussion

-core archive files will likely have a slightly larger foot-print than "ar" files because of the uncompressed fully human readable member headers ("ar" also does not compress it's headers and because of their fixed size, they have caused great confusion regarding long file names and unicode characters in file names).
+core archive files will likely have a slightly larger foot-print than "ar" files because of the uncompressed fully human readable member headers ("ar" headers are fixed size and because of this they have caused great confusion regarding long file names and unicode characters in file names).

-The only unicode code-points that aren't allowed in file names (and other values) are U+0000 and U+000A.
-A quick Google search suggests that U+000A is in fact allowed in file-names on some operating systems.
-I have several solutions to this problem (for example allowing U+0000 to act as a "quote" character much like "\" in C string literals).
+The only unicode code-point that isn't allowed in file names is U+0000.

 Consideration was made for using LEB128, especially for size headers, rather than base 10 human readable strings.
 Since an LEB128 encoded